Witches' brooms on black spruce caused by Arceuthobium pusillum.

 Cortical strands and sinkers (yellow cells) of dwarf mistletoe in cross section of conifer branch as seen under the microscope.

-Seeds, produced in September, on Arceuthobium pusillum.
+Seeds, produced in September in Minnesota, on Arceuthobium pusillum.

 Dwarf mistletoe on Ponderosa pine growing in northern Arizona.